VUSchwartze/OpenRefine-ecology-lesson/index.md

 > #### Prerequisites
 >
 > This lesson requires a working copy of OpenRefine 3.5.2.
-> <br>To most effectively use these materials, please make sure to install
-> everything *before* working through this lesson.
 {: .prereq}
 > ## For Instructors
 > If you are teaching this lesson in a workshop, please see the
 > [Instructor notes](guide/index.html).